douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * interno - interior
 * interplekti - to interweave
 * interpretado - interpretation
-* interpreti - to interpret, to construe
+* interpreti - to interpret; to construe
 * interpreto - interpretation
 * interreto - internet
-* interrompi - to interrupt, to disrupt
+* interrompi - to interrupt; to disrupt
 * interrompo - disruption
+* interspaco - gap
 * intertempe - in the meantime
 * interveno - intervention
 * intervjuo - interview